If you are planning on applying to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the application fee is $55.

 ✅ Seton Hall University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Seton Hall University?

-No, Seton Hall University is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, Seton Hall University is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due

 The deadline for Fall first-year applications to Seton Hall University is Feb 1.

 The deadline for Fall transfer applications to Seton Hall University is Aug 1.